Say Goodbye (Chris Brown song)

 "Say Goodbye" is a song recorded by American singer Chris Brown.
-Released on August 8, 2006, from his self-titled debut album, the song is also featured in the movie Step Up.
-It became Brown's third top-ten single on the Billboard Hot 100, peaking at number ten on October 31, 2006, and the second single of his career to top the R&B charts.
-The track was released as a single in the UK and US.
-It was his first single to not chart at all in the UK.
+It was released by Adonis Shropshire along with Bryan-Michael Cox and Kendrick "WyldCard" Dean for Brown's self-titled debut album (2005).
+Released as the album's fourth single on August 8, 2006, it became Brown's third top-ten single on the US Billboard Hot 100, peaking at number ten on October 31, 2006, and the second single of his career to top the R&B charts.
+"Say Goodbye" was also featured in the movie Step Up (2006).

 Composition

 The song is written in the key of B♭ minor in common time with a tempo of 115 beats per minute.
 Brown's vocals span from D♭4 to C♭6 in the song.